-This localisation process has never been satisfactorily explained, namely that when a quantum system, such as an electron, in a de-localised state, interacts with a detector, i.e. a system in a metastable state, the electron would put the combined system into a de-localsed state, which is then observed to localise: the detector responds with an event at one location, but for which the quantum theory can only provide the expected average distribution, $|\psi(\mathbf{r},t)|^2$, and is unable to predict fluctuation details.
-In [10] it was conjectured that the delocalised electron-detector state is localised by the interaction with the dynamical space, and that the fluctuation details are produced by the space fluctuations, as we see in Zener diode electron tunnelling and α decay tunnelling.
-Percival [19] has produced detailed models of this wave function collapse process, which involved an intrinsic randomness, and which involves yet another dynamical term being added to the original Schrödinger equation.
+There is another process whose explanation has also never been satisfactorily explained, namely that when a quantum system, such as an electron or photon in a de-localised state, interacts with a detector, i.e. a system in a metastable state, the electron would put the combined system into a de-localsed state, which is then observed to localise: the detector responds with an event at one location, but for which the quantum theory can only provide the expected average distribution, $|\psi(\mathbf{r},t)|^2$, and is unable to predict fluctuation details.
+In [9] it was conjectured that the delocalised electron-detector state is localised by the interaction with the dynamical space, and that the fluctuation details are produced by the space fluctuations, as we see in Zener diode electron tunnelling and α decay tunnelling.
+Percival [18] has produced datailed models of this wave function collapse process, which involved an intrinsic randomness, and which involves yet another dynamical term being added to the original Schrödinger equation.
 It is possible that this randomness may also be the consequence of space fluctuations.